The Losing Edge: Production

-According to the DVD commentary, "this was a really, really hard episode to do" because sports episodes in general aren't easy but also because the teams are trying to lose.
+According to the DVD commentary, "this was a really, really hard episode to do" because sports episodes in general are not easy but also because the teams are trying to lose.
 Because they are trying to lose on purpose, new rules are needed which makes it different from any actual sport.
-The character of Bat Dad made it easier for Parker and Stone, however, as if it got too difficult, they could cut to Bat Dad.
+However, the character of Bat Dad made it easier for Parker and Stone, as if it got too difficult, they could cut to Bat Dad.